-Self- declaration form
+4.7.4 Self-declaration form

-All applicants to whom an offer of employment is made to carry out a relevant role in early/later years' provision will be required to complete a Self-Declaration Form confirming whether they meet any of the criteria for disqualification under the Regulations.
-The School will decide whether a role is relevant and within the scope of early/later years' provision by having regard to the guidance in DUCA.
-Employment with the School in any relevant role will be conditional upon completion of the Self-Declaration Form and upon the applicant not being disqualified.
+All applicants to whom an offer of employment is made to carry out a relevant role in EYP or LYP will be required to complete a self-declaration form confirming whether they meet any of the criteria for disqualification under the Regulations.

+The School will decide whether a role is relevant and within the scope of EYP or LYP by having regard to the guidance in DUCA.
+Employment with the School in any relevant role will be conditional upon completion of the self-declaration form and upon the applicant not being disqualified.

 The School cannot permit any person who is currently disqualified to start work in a relevant role.
-The Self-Declaration Form must be completed again every 3 years, once an applicant is employed.
-The School also reserves the right to its absolute discretion to withdraw an offer of employment if, in the opinion of the School, any information disclosed in the Self-Declaration Form renders that person unsuitable to work at the school.
+The School also reserves the right at its absolute discretion to withdraw an offer of employment if, in the opinion of the School, any information disclosed in the self-declaration form renders that person unsuitable to work at the School.